thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_C.md

      world as fiction.
 Despite their flaws, these populations retained their intelligence and their magic.
 They are particularly strong inheritors from the Virtues, Powers, and Archangels, with lesser inheritances from the Principalities and angels.
-Their creation of the trolls at the begining of the [goblin wars]({{< relref "backstory/The_Dwarfs" >}}) explains why they were punished so harshly (as to have originally lost nearly all free will - 90% impact).
+Their creation of the trolls at the beginning of the [goblin wars]({{< relref "backstory/The_Dwarfs" >}}) explains why they were punished so harshly (as to have originally lost nearly all free will - 90% impact).